SzymonRojek/email-campaign-react-airtable/README.md

 2. **Server side:**
    <br>

+   The data are downloading from the Airtable - it uses simple token=based authentication "Authorization: Bearer YOUR_API_KEY" - authenticate to the API by providing my API key in the HTTP authorization bearer token header.
+I didn't want to provide my API key with api_key query parameter because of slightly lower-security approach.

-   I have used an **express.js** to build a server which allows to create a proxy between client side and backend - it helps to hide sensitive data like key, id_base.
+   I have used an **express.js** to build a backend proxy server - backend API that will make requests to the Airtable, get back that response and then respond to someone who made that request.
+In this case sensitive data like key or id_base are hidden and are not available in the response header.

-Also, I have used a tool such as **Postman** to test for valid, invalid, authorised and unauthorised requests, to ensure that the API responds correctly to every possible endpoint.
+Also, I have used a tool such as **Postman** to test for valid, invalid, authorised and unauthorised requests, to ensure that the API responds correctly to every endpoint.

 # Available Scripts: